PopovEvgeniy/gview/readme.txt

 System requirement

-WINDOWS 2000 or higher for 32 bit system
+WINDOWS 2000 or higher for 32-bit system
-WINDOWS Vista or higher for 64 bit system
+WINDOWS Vista or higher for 64-bit system

 Supported formats